Craigh na Dun and other top Outlander locations

 This was the location where Jamie was brutally flogged in Season 1 by a possessed Black Jack Randall.
 With strips of his back hanging loose, it was a mauling that would have killed most men.
 An early insight into the sadistic nature of the English officer.
 Jamie and the lads were also to stage their dramatic nick-of-time rescue of Claire here when she was captured in a later episode.

 Blackness Castle is to be found in West Lothian, on the south shore of the Firth of Forth and has some memorable views over to Fife and of the distinctive Forth Bridges.
 Nearby Linlithgow is another top filming spot as is East Lothian‘s Preston Mill.

 Moving on full-spectrum from sullen Blackness, Lallybroch is an altogether different affair.
 It’s up there with the Craigh na Dun location for magical appeal.
 Actually Midhope Castle, this is the site of Jamie’s family seat.
 Jamie’s sister Jenny and her husband Ian look after the place while Jamie is away getting in trouble at every opportunity.
 When the happy couple do return to Lallybroch, it ensures a rare period of peaceful contentment.
 That typically lasts a day or two.
-Who know’s what’s in store for it in Season 3 however….
+The Castle archway was used in that harrowing scene when Jamie was flogged of course, trouble’s never far away!

-Midhope Castle is on the extensive Hopetoun Estate and requires a permit to visit.
+Midhope Castle is on the extensive Hopetoun Estate and has in the past required a permit to visit.
 It is, in fact, derelict and inaccessible so visitors will have to content themselves with the exterior….and their imagination.
-Permits can be purchased at nearby Hopetoun Farm Shop and need to be arranged on the day of visiting.
+On my last visits there has been a makeshift ticket office as the landowners have seen an opportunity to charge visitors an ever-increasing ‘entry’ fee.
+This fee only allows you to walk around the exterior of course so don’t expect much return for your investment.